 Li, S. F., J. W. Liu, C. T. Wu, I. Valdespino, N. Salazar, N. Nadkarni, J. W. H. Yong, B. Adjie, P. Saenger, P. Chesson, C. L. Huang and C. R. Sheue.
 2015.
 The occurrence of monoplastidy in the ancient genus Selaginella associated with phylogeny.
 The 7th Annual Meeting, 15th-18th November, Asia and Oceania Conference on Photobiology, Taipei, Taiwan.

 Sheldon, K.S. and N.M.
 Nadkarni.
 2015.
 Reproductive phenology of epiphytes in Monteverde, Costa Rica.
 Revista de Biología Tropical 63: 1119-1126.

 Chalmers, J., K. Mock, K. Kohl, and N. Nadkarni.
 2015.
 Clonality and dynamics of leaf abscission of Gambel Oaks at small spatial scales in Utah.
 Forest Science 61:829-833

-Gotsch, S., N. Nadkarni, A. Darby, M. Dix, A. Glunk, and T. Dawson.
+Gotsch, S., N. Nadkarni, A. Darby, M. Dix, A. Glunk, K. Davidson, and T. Dawson.
 2015.
 Life in the treetops: ecophysiological strategies of canopy epiphytes in a tropical montane cloud forest.
 Ecological Monographs 85:393-412.